 Admission for Psy.D. - Clinical Psychology

-Admission for the doctoral program in clinical psychology is available for May and September.
+Admission for the doctoral program in clinical psychology is available for the fall semester.
 Qualified applicants must possess a master's degree from an accredited institution with a minimum 3.0 (B) grade point average OR a bachelor's degree in psychology or a related field with a minimum of 12 credits in psychology from an accredited institution with a minimum 3.3 grade point average.
 Applicants are required to submit all materials except the MAT or GRE General Test score (see details below) in a single large envelope.
 A complete application for admission will include the following:

 - A completed application form with $75.00 application fee (please make check payable to Immaculata).